Reading Lolita in Tehran: Background

+Release and reception

+Published in 2003, Teaching Lolita in Tehran was on the New York Times bestseller list for over 100 weeks and has been translated into many languages.

 Adaptations

-February 2011 saw the premiere of a concert performance of an opera based on Reading Lolita in Tehran at the University of Maryland School of Music with music by doctoral student Elisabeth Mehl Greene and a libretto co-written by Iranian-American poet Mitra Motlagh.
-Azar Nafisi was closely involved in the development of the project, and participated in an audience Q&A session after the premiere.
+February 2011 saw the premiere of a concert performance of an opera based on Reading Lolita in Tehran at the University of Maryland School of Music, with music by doctoral student Elisabeth Mehl Greene and a libretto co-written by Iranian-American poet Mitra Motlagh.
+Nafisi was closely involved in the development of the project, and participated in an audience Q&A session after the premiere.

 Film adaptation

-The film Reading Lolita in Tehran was presented for marketing by United Book Publishing at the Cannes Film Market in May 2023.
+The film Reading Lolita in Tehran was presented for marketing by Zayn Williams at the Cannes Film Market in May 2023.
 The film was directed by award-winning Israeli director Eran Riklis, written by Marjorie David, and stars Golshifteh Farahani, Zar Amir Ebrahimi, and Mina Kavani.
 The film is an Italian-Israeli co-production and was shot in Italy.

 Ebrahimi faced criticism from some of her Palestinian colleagues for working with Israeli filmmakers, but she emphasized that the project represents an artistic act of resistance against war.
 Nafisi noted that the film resonates with ongoing struggles in Iran, especially following the death of Mahsa Amini and the rise of the slogan "Woman, Life, Freedom."
 Nafisi stated that the film seeks to convey the message that both the Iranian and Israeli governments are driving not only their own countries but the entire region into war, and that the film underscores the message that "hate won’t work."

-On October 1st 2024, when Iran launched a missile attack on Israel, Riklis was in Tel Aviv, preparing for the film’s premiere at the Rome Film Festival.
-On October 27th, a day after a retaliatory Israeli strike on Iran, the film won the Audience Award and a special jury prize in Rome.
+The film won the Audience Award and a special jury prize Rome Film Festival in October 2024.